 Can I use the Foundation in Clinical Sciences/Medicine to get into other medical schools?

-Clinical Sciences has a formal link with Leeds Medical School and Sheffield Medical School only.
-Other medical schools may accept the Foundation Year, however you must seek advice directly from the individual medical schools about this as some medical schools have particular requirements in addition to studying the Foundation Year.
+Clinical Sciences has a formal link with Sheffield Medical School.
+Several other medical schools accept the Foundation Year, however you must seek advice directly from the individual medical schools about this as some medical schools have particular requirements in addition to studying the Foundation Year.

 Do you have a link with Dentistry?

-No, our link is with Leeds Medical School.
+No, our link is with Sheffield Medical School.
 However, students who complete the Clinical Sciences degree do apply to study dentistry (subject to degree classification and fulfilling the admissions requirements for dentistry).